Elias153/MattermostExport/README.md

 # MM.C.P.E.
 _The Streamlit Mattermost Channel Post Exporter_
 - credits to https://github.com/datadelft/MM.C.P.E./tree/master (base of the script)
-> Script has been extended to include export of attachments and teams, and include support for postgres instead of mysql.
+> Script has been extended to include export of attachments (and respective filenames) and teams, and include support for postgres instead of mysql.
 > Also now exports metadata such as channelmembers, whether the channel is private/public, and channeladmins in JSON format

 ## Introduction